Girls on the Run

 Unlocking Limitless Potential

 Recognizing the shared vision of developing the potential of women of all ages, Junior League of Lafayette initiated Girls on the Run programs at two local Boys and Girls Clubs in 2014-2015.
-This year, Junior League of Lafayette volunteers at the Jackie and Granberry units of Boys and Girls Clubs have worked with 3rd through 5th grade girls on boosting their confidence while establishing an appreciation for health and fitness.
+This year, Junior League of Lafayette volunteers at the Jackie and Granberry units of Boys and Girls Clubs and Woodvale Elementary have worked with 3rd through 5th grade girls on boosting their confidence while establishing an appreciation for health and fitness.